Ultra-faint dwarfs in a Milky Way context: Introducing the Mint Condition DC Justice League Simulations: Discussion

 \subsubsection{Reionization Model}

 In these simulations, we adopted the uniform background UV photoionization and photoheating rate of \citet{Haardt2012}.
 This model has been shown to spuriously heat the IGM too early \citep{Onorbe2017}.
 Since we focus in this work on faint galaxies that are often quenched during reionization, correcting for a later reionization model may have a particularly large effect on the SFHs presented in Section~\ref{sec:quenching}.
 More recent UV background models \citep[e.g.,][]{Puchwein2019} have corrected for this discrepancy, but the simulations presented in this work were begun before their release.
 On the other hand, because most UFDs infall to their parent halo much later than $z=6$, we do not expect a later reionization model to alter our conclusions about the source of quenching.
 Additionally, the overdense Milky Way environment may be better represented by an earlier reionization \citep{Li2014}.
+Indeed, \citet{Ocvirk2020} found that reionization suppresses star formation earlier in overdense regions than underdense ones.

 \citet{Garrison-Kimmel2019b} found that using a later reionization model in their simulations shifts the majority of the star formation to even earlier times, as more stars are allowed to form in the pre-reionization era; if the same were true in our simulations, it would not change any of our main results.
 However, the specific mass at which galaxies transition from reionization and feedback quenching to environmental quenching may change, and galaxies in the UFD range could potentially form more stars before reionization ends, shifting them to higher masses.
 Future work will explore the impact of changing the reionization model in \textsc{ChaNGa}.